wingrunr21/gitolite/README.markdown

 * Allows for the creation and deletion of SSH keys within gitolite
 * Allows for the bootstrapping of a gitolite-admin repository

-## Issues ##
-* Gem is not thread safe.
-For now, the gem will change directories in order to perform git operations.
-It will, however, return to the old working directory once it is finished.
-I am looking into making the gem thread safe.

 ## Requirements ##
 * Ruby 1.8.x or 1.9.x
 * a working [gitolite](https://github.com/sitaramc/gitolite) installation